The 5 Best Hoka Shoes for Nursing

 Cons

-The HOKA ONE ONE Arahi 6 Women’s Shoes offer a lightweight design and maximum comfort, making them an ideal choice for nurses who are looking for reliable footwear.
+The HOKA ONE ONE Arahi 6 Women’s Shoes offer a lightweight design and maximum comfort, making them an ideal choice for nurses looking for reliable footwear.

 One of the best things about these shoes is that they are incredibly lightweight, weighing only 8 ounces per shoe.
 Despite being light, these shoes do not sacrifice cushioning or support.

-The midsole is made with softer foam that offers a nice bounce while walking, and the Meta-Rocker technology provides a smooth transition from heel to toe with every step.
+The midsole is a softer foam that offers a nice bounce while walking, and the Meta-Rocker technology provides a smooth transition from heel to toe with every step.
 This makes them ideal for those long shifts spent walking around hospitals or nursing homes.

-The outsole has been designed to provide superior traction on slippery surfaces like tile or linoleum floors which can be found in many hospitals and medical facilities.
+The outsole has been designed to provide superior traction on slippery surfaces like tile or linoleum floors found in many hospitals and medical facilities.

 The biggest con associated with these shoes is that they may not be as durable as some other options on the market.
 While this isn’t necessarily a deal-breaker for most people, it does mean that you may need to replace them more frequently.